project-repo/cagebreak/README.md

 Note that the key is signed by cagebreak signing keys.

-If you want us to answer by GPG-encrypted mail, please include your own public key or provide the fingerprint and directions to obtain the key.
+If you want us to respond via GPG-encrypted mail, please include your own public key or provide the fingerprint and directions to obtain the key.

 ## Changelog